justingielen/TheLab/README.md

 ### Current:
 - Basic profile creation and upgrades (Athlete → Coach).
-- Creation and management of packages and events.
+- Creation and management of packages, events and calendars.
-- Athlete interaction with packages (purchase, request events) and events (sign-up).
+- Athlete interaction with packages (purchasing and requesting an event) and events (signing up).
+- Coach interaction with their own packages (creation, editing, tailoring, )

 ### Coming Soon:
 - Drill Library for athletes to save and practice activities.